 Many of these samples are shipped to the Aerion Laboratory Facility for further testing.
 Aerion has the capability to run a full mud check as well as particle size analysis using the Microtrac S3500, which uses laser diffraction to obtain the most accurate measurements.

-Aerion has a dedicated team of technical experts that is responsible for analyzing operational data for each well, such as solids removal efficiency, diesel consumption rates, centrifuge utilization, etc. This information is mined even further before reports are developed to give a deeper understanding of performance drivers.
+Aerion has a dedicated team of analytical experts that is responsible for analyzing operational data for each well, such as solids removal efficiency, diesel consumption rates, centrifuge utilization, etc. This information is mined even further before reports are developed to give a deeper understanding of performance drivers.

 Sophisticated performance tracking techniques give Aerion a large database of information that is not only used for post-well analysis, but also project planning.
 This information helps Aerion standardize solids control operating procedures in various shale plays with various drilling fluid systems.
 This level of insight gives E&P companies confidence when entering new basins or expanding their drilling programs.

-Aerion is the leading provider of high-quality fluid and waste management solutions.
-Our dedication to performance tracking gives us an unparalleled advantage for understanding and solving our customers’ challenges by using tested strategies that increase their bottom line.
+Aerion is the leading provider of high-quality fluid processing and waste management solutions.
+Our dedication to measurement and performance tracking gives us an unparalleled advantage for understanding and solving our customers’ challenges by using tested strategies that increase their bottom line.
 To learn more about our performance tracking methods and how we can help your drilling program, contact us today.